Cotton Candy Sun

 Hint of Red

-on Dec.
+NASA's Solar Dynamics Observatory (SDO) mission created this magical shot from pairs of high-resolution images of the sun taken about eight hours apart on Dec.
 4, 2011.
 Using imaging software, the scientists turned the results into a 3-D sun.
 The sun appears rounded and the loops above active regions clearly stand out above the sun's surface (as long as you're wearing 3-D glasses).
-Less «

 This color-coded image combines observations made by NASA's Solar Dynamics Observatory in several extreme ultraviolet wavelengths, highlighting a bright X-class flare toward the upper left of the sun's disk on March 6, 2012.

 This 2-D false-color image shows the sun's atmosphere at 4.5 million degrees Fahrenheit (2.5 million degrees Celsius).

 By combining images taken almost simultaneously from the Ahead and Behind STEREO spacecraft, researchers have generated a 3-D sequence of four images (clockwise starting at the top left) that track an active solar region over about a one-week period (April 29 through May 5, 2007).
 The images were all taken in extreme ultraviolet light.
 Active regions, which are areas of intense magnetic activity, appear brighter in UV light.
 The region is seen moving from left to right as the Sun's rotation carries it along.
 Arcing loops above the active region reveal million-degree Celsius particles spinning along magnetic field lines.

 This is the first complete image of the solar far side, the half of the sun invisible from Earth.
 Captured on June 1, 2011, the composite image was assembled from NASA's two Solar TErrestrial RElations Observatory (STEREO) spacecraft.
 STEREO-Ahead's data is shown on the left half of image and STEREO-Behind's data on the right.